A unified front-end framework for English text-to-speech synthesis: Experimental Evaluations

 Then, we assess the tagging F1-score of different prosody levels in the PWPP module.
 As presented in Table \ref{Tab:pwpp}, our proposed hierarchical sequence tagging method outperforms the traditional sequence tagging method.
 More specifically, the hierarchical sequence tagging method shows a significant improvement over the traditional sequence tagging method in the \#1 prosody level and a slight improvement in the \#2 and \#3 prosody levels.
 It is due to the hierarchical sequence tagging method considers the constraint that high level prosody belongs to the low level prosody, resulting in better overall performance.

 Next, we evaluate the G2POOV task and the entire G2P module.
 Table \ref{Tab:g2poov} presents the results of various methods for the G2POOV task.
 The vanilla Transformer \cite{yolchuyeva2019transformer} fails to achieve good performance, with a WER of 22.10\%. \cite{toshniwal2016jointly} uses an encoder-decoder architecture with global attention to capture more global information and improve performance of the model, achieving a WER of 21.69\%. \cite{zhao2022r} introduces three methods for controllable noise to improve robustness of the model, achieving a WER of 19.85\%.
-Our proposed method, based on the BERT model and leveraging several front-end linguistic-related tasks, as well as beam search to obtain the globally optimal solution, achieves the best performance WER of 19.42\%.
-Furthermore, we compare the effects of different beam search sizes on the final model performance.
-Without beam search, the model performs the worst, as it selects a local optimal solution, resulting in poor performance.
-As the beam search size increases to 3, the performance of the model gradually improves.
-However, larger beam search sizes do not further improve the performance of the model and instead increase computation costs, which is not worth it.
+Our proposed method, which benefits from fine-tuning the BERT model using multiple front-end linguistics-related tasks, achieves the best performance WER of 19.42\%.
 In the complete G2P module, we evaluate our system on a real-world test set of 2560 sentences.
 As shown in Table \ref{Tab:g2p}, using a lexicon to search for word pronunciations results in a WER of 3.83\%.
 One reason for this is that the lexicon may contain incorrect entries.
 Another reason is that out-of-vocabulary (OOV) words and homographs cannot be handled.
 To address this, we add the G2POOV task to the G2P module, enabling the system to handle OOV words, which reduce the WER to 3.42\%.
 Next, we add the POS task to handle homographs that are pronounced differently depending on their part-of-speech, resulting in a WER decrease to 3.17\%.
 Finally, we add the Polyphone task to handle homographs that are pronounced differently even within the same part-of-speech, resulting in a WER decrease to 3.09\%.
 These results demonstrate the importance of the G2POOV, POS, and Polyphone tasks in the G2P module.
-To better illustrate the influence of the Polyphone task, we take some homographs with the same part-of-speech as case studies, the accuracy of ``used'', ``lead'', and ``tear'' increased from 56.91\% to 83.74\%, from 55.55\% to 80.95\%, and from 53.33\% to 93.33\%, respectively.
 Since then, our proposed framework consistently achieves the best performance in all TN, PWPP, and G2P evaluations, and the effectiveness is strongly demonstrated.